 Crystal Valley Interchange

 Construction of a new interchange at Interstate 25 and Crystal Valley Parkway is a top transportation priority for the Town.
-The project will improve the safety and mobility in the surrounding community and provide a key regional transportation link from I-25 to southern Castle Rock and Douglas County.
+The project will improve safety and mobility in the surrounding community and provide a key regional transportation link from I-25 to southern Castle Rock and Douglas County.

-The interchange includes construction of a bridge over I-25, north and southbound on-and off-ramps, a bridge over the BNSF railroad tracks and relocation of segments of the east Frontage Road and a connection to the relocated west Frontage Road from Tomah to the new interchange as a separate project by the Town and Douglas County.
+The interchange includes construction of a bridge over I-25, north and southbound on- and off-ramps, a bridge over the BNSF railroad tracks, relocation of a segment of the east Frontage Road and a connection to the relocated west Frontage Road from Tomah to the new interchange as a separate project by the Town and Douglas County.